mattseery/project/report/Project Report/unsw-ZZSC9020-report.md

 The built model and the scalers of temperature and demand were saved so that the prediction program can work independently by loading this model and scalers.
 Various combinations of the attributes were used until the best combination was determined.
 The final columns used in the model were TEMPERATURE, WEEKEND, PUBLIC_HOLIDAY, MONTH (one-hot encoded), HOUR(one-hot encoded) and TOTALDEMAND.

+\bigskip
 ## Prediction Algorithm

-Based on the model, the forecast temperature is required to forecast demand.
-The data for ‘time_steps’ (e.g., 24) number of records of actual demand prior to the forecast period also required for the time series LSTM model to work.
+Based on the model, the forecast temperature is an important factor for forecasting demand.
+The data for ‘time_steps’ (e.g., 24) number of records of actual demand prior to the forecast period is also required for the time series LSTM model to work.
 All other inputs can be prepared based on the ‘DATETIME’ timestamp.

 \bigskip

-Suppose the actual demand information available weekly on Sunday midday, and the requirement is to provide a forecast of demand for the following week.
+Suppose the actual demand information available weekly is on Sunday midday, and the requirement is to provide a forecast of demand for the following week.
 With the forecast of temperature for that week, the input data will be built with the appropriate timeslot related input, temperature, with the actual demand filed set to zero.

 \bigskip

 The last 24 timeslots of complete data records including actual demand will be joined in front of the forecast records.
-The prediction program loads the saved neural network model, scalers for temperature and demand and load the entire dataset and convert to appropriate input format with the necessary scaling.
-As the month and hour data (if the forecast only for few hours, not for 24 hours or a week) will be limited, it can not use standard one hot encoding.
+The prediction program loads the saved neural network model, the scalers for temperature and demand and then loads the entire dataset and converts it to the appropriate input format with the necessary scaling.
+As the month and hour data (if the forecast is only for a few hours and not for 24 hours or a week) will be limited, it can not use standard one hot encoding.
 So, the program builds this encoding programmatically.

 \bigskip

-Once the input is transformed, the algorithm, picks the first 24 records, and predict the demand for the 25th slot.
+Once the input is transformed, the algorithm picks the first 24 records, and predicts the demand for the 25th slot.
 While recording this information for output, the actual demand for the 25th record will be updated with this predicted demand value and the oldest record (1st record) will be dropped.

 \bigskip